antbucc/EEG4SS_2025/index.md

     </section>
     <section class="content">
         <h2>Introduction</h2>
-        <p>The aim of this conference is to provide models, methods, tools, and experiences to engineer games that foster learning and solve societal and environmental problems.
+        <p>The aim of this book is to provide models, methods, tools, and experiences to engineer games that foster learning and solve societal and environmental problems.
 This essential resource for educators, scientists, and engineers in academia and industry explores innovative approaches to game development, emphasizing practical solutions and transformative learning experiences.
-By integrating the latest research and hands-on applications, this conference seeks to inspire and guide the creation of educational games that lead to impactful change.</p>
+By integrating the latest research and hands-on applications, this book seeks to inspire and guide the creation of educational games that lead to impactful change.</p>
-        <h2>Conference Objectives and Themes</h2>
+        <h2>Book Objectives and Themes</h2>
-        <p>The objective of this conference is to explore the multifaceted role of games in contemporary education and society.
-We expect contributions for themes 1 to 5 from experts and researchers in the field, while the introduction and conclusion will be managed by the conference organizers to ensure a cohesive and comprehensive narrative.
+        <p>The objective of this book is to explore the multifaceted role of games in contemporary education and society.
+We expect contributions for themes 1 to 5 from experts and researchers in the field, while the introduction and conclusion will be managed by the book editors to ensure a cohesive and comprehensive narrative.
 This collaborative approach will enable a thorough examination of how games can revolutionize education, foster community engagement, and promote sustainability.
-By bringing together diverse perspectives and insights, this conference aims to highlight the transformative potential of games in driving educational and social progress.</p>
+By bringing together diverse perspectives and insights, this book aims to highlight the transformative potential of games in driving educational and social progress.</p>
         <h3>Theme 1: The Role of Games in Contemporary Society</h3>
         <p>This theme introduces the foundational importance of games in both learning and driving social change.
 It examines how games are integral to engineering education and their broader societal impacts.
 Through this lens, the theme highlights the transformative power of games, emphasizing their significance in contemporary educational and social contexts.</p>
         <h3>Theme 2: Understanding Game-Based Learning</h3>